SOUTH NORTH NEXUS

 Building Community Resilience

-Through a community based, participatory strategy, we work with women and men community members and leaders, local government and nongovernmental organizations to design and test community-led actions that enhance the resiliency of livelihoods and the ecosystems.
+Through community-based, participatory dialogue, we work with women and men community members and leaders, local government, and nongovernmental organizations to design and test community-led actions that enhance the resiliency of livelihood actions.

-Our pilot project in Kenya, for example, is a catalyst, generating knowledge and lessons on adaptation and resiliency actions that have the potential to be scaled up to achieve broader impact in the Turkana region.
+Our Kenya partnership is a catalyst, providing knowledge and lessons that have the potential to be scaled up to achieve broader impacts in the Turkana region and other countries.

 Picture